 Gazania linearis (Thunb.)
 Druce

-Gorteria linearis (basionym), Arctotis staticefolia, Gazania kraussii, Gazania linearis var. linearis, Gazania longiscapa, Gazania longiscapa var. longiscapa, Gazania multijuga, Gazania pinnata var. multijuga, Gazania stenophylla, Gazania subulata
+Gorteria linearis, Arctotis staticefolia, Gazania kraussii, Gazania linearis var. linearis, Gazania longiscapa, Gazania longiscapa var. longiscapa, Gazania multijuga, Gazania pinnata var. multijuga, Gazania stenophylla, Gazania subulata

 Color: Bright yellow and orange

 Bloom Time: Spring to autumn

-Gazania linearis is a mat-forming or clumping perennial herb growing from rhizomes.
-The leaves vary from narrowly elliptic and entire to deeply lobed, up to 4 inches (10 cm) long and up to 0.8 inches (2 cm) wide, dark green on the upper surface and white-hairy on the lower surface.
-The plant produces large, up to 3 inches (8 cm) in diameter, solitary daisy-like flower-heads, bright yellow and orange in color with a dark reddish center.
-The fruit is a tiny achene covered in very long hairs several times the length of the fruit body.
+Gazania linearis is a mat-forming or clumping perennial herb that grows from rhizomes.
+Leaves vary from narrowly elliptic and entire to deeply lobed.
+They are up to 4 inches (10 cm) long, up to 0.8 inches (2 cm) wide, dark green on the upper surface, and white-hairy on the lower surface.
+The plant produces large, solitary, daisy-like, bright yellow and orange flower heads up to 3 inches (8 cm) in diameter.
+Fruits are tiny achene covered in very long hairs several times the length of the fruit body.

 How to Grow and Care

 Plant Gazanias in early spring, in full sun and well-draining soil, spacing multiple plants 12 to 18 inches (30 to 45 cm) apart to form a ground cover mat.
 These flowers can tolerate almost any type of soil — alkaline, acidic, loam, clay, and sand — as long as they have good drainage, though they prefer good, fertile loam.

 Water the Gazania, keeping it moist after planting until you see new growth.
-Once growing on its own, this plant is quite a drought tolerant, and only requires supplemental water during droughts of three weeks or more.
-Water in the morning, as Gazanias can succumb to stem and root rots, powdery mildew and leaf spot that can result from staying wet for too long.
+Once growing on its own, this plant is quite a drought-tolerant and only requires supplemental water during droughts of three weeks or more.
+However, water in the morning, as Gazanias can succumb to stem and root rots, powdery mildew, and leaf spot, can result from staying wet for too long.

 Pinch off fading flowers with your fingers to encourage a longer bloom period.
 Prune annually in late winter or early spring, beginning in the second season, cutting the foliage back to 2 or 3 inches above the ground with pruning shears.
 This will refresh the plant and encourage new growth.